Word4Today

 “Jacob fathered Joseph the father of Mary, from whom was born Jesus, who is called Christ.”
 (Matthew 1:16 REV)

 It’s so easy to follow traditions that have been handed down over the years.
 However, when those traditions involve the Gospel of Jesus Christ, we should make sure it is based on truth.
 So, let’s examine Matthew’s account of the genealogy.
 First off, according to the majority of today’s teaching, there is a big problem.
 For there are supposed to be three sets of fourteen generations.
-However, if we add all the names mentioned in Matthew’s genealogy, we would see that it only has thirteen generations.
+However, if we add all the names mentioned in Matthew’s genealogy, we will see that there are not three sets of thirteen generations.

 So, how can this be solved so that Matthew’s gospel would be true?
-Well, in the “Aramaic English New Testament,” the “Revised English Version,” as well as the “Cepher” version, we have Joseph being the “guardian,” or even the “father” of Mary.
-And therefore, in Luke’s account of the genealogy, Joseph would then be the literal son of Heli instead of his son-in-law as some proclaim.
-Therefore, this would mean that Mary’s father and husband both share the same names which wouldn’t be uncommon.
+Well, in the “Aramaic English New Testament,” the “Revised English Version,” as well as the “Cepher” version, we have Joseph being the “father” of Mary instead of being her husband as some translations say.
+And by adding both Mary and her father in the genealogy, we now have three sets of fourteen generations.
+Therefore, Luke’s account of the genealogy would make Joseph the literal son of Heli instead of the son-in-law that many translations proclaim.
+Therefore, this would mean that Mary’s father and husband both have the same name which wouldn’t be uncommon.
 For if we read through Luke’s genealogy account, there are others who are named “Joseph” as well.

 No Distinct Words